 2. Use a free image editing tool to make a Facebook cover photo

 If you’ve already got a logo or visual branding, check out free image editing and graphic design tools.
 We list some further down in this article.

-Most graphic design tools come equipped with a Facebook cover photo template.
-Normally they are formatted for desktop (820 pixels by 312 pixels).
-So, it’s best to create a new design using the dimensions that work for desktop and mobile (820 pixels by 462 pixels).
+Most graphic design tools come equipped with free templates for cover photos.
+Many of these are formatted for desktop (820 pixels by 312 pixels).
+But you can create a new photo design using the dimensions that work for desktop and mobile (820 pixels by 462 pixels).

 Then, upload the Facebook cover photo template to your design so you can see which parts of your image will be cropped on desktop devices.

-What if you don’t have any striking images or video footage to use on your Facebook Page?
+What if you don’t have any image graphics or video footage to use on your Facebook page?
 No problem!

 These guidelines include:

 - Don’t use copyrighted materials that you don’t own or have a license for.